The Planted Pantry » Special Diets » Peanut-Free » Vegan Raspberry Thumbprint Cookies

 • Want to mix it up?
 Roll the dough balls in shaved almonds or coconut flakes before creating the indent and adding the preserves.
 Or make the cookies in fun, festive shapes!

-finished raspberry thumbprint cookies
+close up vegan raspberry thumbprint cookies

 Vegan Raspberry Thumbprint Cookies